5afe/contract-proxy-kit/docs/cpk.md

 ```
 get networks(): NetworksConfig
 ```
-Returns the network configuration in use.
+Returns a list of the addresses of contracts which drive the CPK per network by network ID.

 ## isConnectedToSafe
 ```